AqwamCreates/DataPredict/docs/API/Others/ConfusionMatrixCreator.md

 Creates a ModelDatasetCreator object.

 ```
-ConfusionMatrixCreator.new(classesList: []): ConfusionMatrixCreatorObject
+ConfusionMatrixCreator.new(ClassesList: []): ConfusionMatrixCreatorObject
 ```

 #### Parameters

-classesList: A list of classes.
+ClassesList: A list of classes.
 The index of the class relates to which the neuron at output layer belong to.
 For example, {3, 1} means that the output for 3 is at first neuron, and the output for 1 is at second neuron.

 ## Functions

 ### setParameters()

 ```
-ConfusionMatrixCreator:setParameters(classesList: [])
+ConfusionMatrixCreator:setParameters(ClassesList: [])
 ```

 #### Parameters

-classesList: A list of classes.
+ClassesList: A list of classes.
 The index of the class relates to which the neuron at output layer belong to.
 For example, {3, 1} means that the output for 3 is at first neuron, and the output for 1 is at second neuron.

 ### createConfusionMatrix()